GW Invariants Relative Normal Crossings Divisors: Rescaling the target

 \section{Rescaling the target}

-Assume now $\{ f_n\} $ is a sequence of maps in $\M_s(X, V)$ whose limit $f$ in the stable maps compactification has some components in $V$.
-We will use the methods of \cite{ip1}, to rescale the target normal to $V$ to prevent this from happening.
-The analysis there is mostly done semi-locally (in a neighborhood of $V$) and so those parts easily extend to this situation.
-But as we will see below, the topology of the normal crossings divisor now enters crucially in a couple of steps.
-First step is to describe the effect of rescaling on the target $X$.
-It is modeled on the process of rescaling a disk about the origin, but now performed fiberwise in the normal direction to $V$.
+Assume next that $f_n$ is a sequence of maps in $\M_s(X, V)$ whose limit $f$ in the stable maps compactification has some components in $V$.
+We use the methods of \cite{ip1} to rescale the target normal to $V$ to prevent this from happening.
+In this section we describe the effect of rescaling on the target $X$.